 This process can be time consuming, so it’s important to think about temporary accommodations that will address the employee’s needs in the meantime.
 Providing a qualified reader may be necessary on a short-term basis.

 2. My screen reader won’t work with my speech recognition software.

 Compatibility issues may also arise for employees who attempt to use a screen reader with speech recognition software such as Dragon NaturallySpeaking.
 For those who wish to use these programs together, a third piece of software will be necessary.
 J-Say is an example of speech recognition integration technology that will allow for simultaneous use of JAWS and Dragon.
-Similarly, DictationBridge is an open source program that can be used by not only JAWS and Dragon, but free applications like the NVDA screen reader and Windows Speech Recognition.

 An alternative headset that allows for audio output from two separate sources may also be needed to ensure that the individual can hear their screen reader while using dictation or operating a telephone.

 While your screen reader may not always meet your unique needs right off the shelf, you may very well be able to create a customized solution that works for you.
 For additional information or assistance, feel free to contact JAN!